Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

 !! *TODO: Make these work:*
-* *"VoiceAssistantTest.exe AppSetting.json" (no need to specify full path to app settings file)*
-* *app settings files should have a working default where "InputFolder" and "OutputFolder" are not specified.*
 * *We need to be able to compare JSON fields inside the "attachments".
-Right now if I change anything in the "contentType" field the test still passes
+Right now if I change anything in the "contentType" field the test still passes.*

 The test includes one dialog to verify the bot's greeting.
 It has the following fields:
 * DialogId - A unique identifier string for the dialog.
 You can use an integer counter (as we do here, starting with the value "0"), a random GUID or any unique string.
 The test logs will use this identifier.
 * Description - A free-form string describing what this dialog does.
 * Turns - A dialog with the bot may contain several turns (user request followed by bot reply).
 Here we list one turn, and it is a greeting turn in the sense that we only specify the expect bot reply.
 We do not specify a preceding user request.
     * TurnId - A non-negative integer that enumerates the turns, starting from 0.
     * ExpectedResponses - This is an array that lists the bot reply activities in the order you expect the client to receive them.
 Each activity is JSON string that follows the [Bot-Framework Activity schema](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md).
+You only need to list the activity fields that you care about.
+In the example above, we expect the bot greeting to include two activities of type "message".
+We list values for "text", "speak", "inputHint" and "attachments".
+If the actual activities received have different values for these fields, the test will fail.

+END OF REVISED DOCUMENT - DO NOT READ BEYOND THIS POINT.

 ## Getting Started with Sample